nishi-p/Network-Packet-Analyzer/README.md

 # Network-Packet-Analyzer
-Analyze common network packets and display them.
+Analyze common network packets.
 Java bit manipulation is utilized.

 Reads a set of packets and produces a detailed summary of those packets.
 This program can run as a shell command.
 The syntax of the command is the following:
 % java pktanalyzer datafile